icub-tech-iit/vector-devices/docs/setup/VN1610/README.md

 ## 2. Vector Driver Installation

 The only required installation step involves the VN1610 driver and utilities.

+#### Matlab R2023a and earlier

 Download the official Mathworks support package [here](https://it.mathworks.com/hardware-support/vector.html), by clicking on the button "Get support package".
 Double click on the package, called `vectorcandevices.mlpkginstall`, to start the installation.
 The procedure will also start the the third-party driver installer, in which you need to check the box related to VN1600 devices.

+#### Matlab R2023a and later

+Download the Vector driver installer from the [official website page](https://www.vector.com/it/it/download/vector-driver-setup-23-10-0-for-windows-10-and-11/).
+Follow the steps, and check the box related to VN1600 devices.

 ### 2.1.
 Testing the Installation
 To verify if the installation was successful, plug the VN1610 to the host machine and type in the MATLAB command window: